AzmariSultana/AzmariSultana/README.md

 ---

-Final-year Computer Science and Engineering student at BRAC University, specializing in AI/ML.
-Experienced across full-stack development, applied machine learning, and systems-level programming, with an undergraduate thesis focused on strengthening security in modern web applications and networks.
+I am a Computer Science and Engineering student at BRAC University with a strong interest in Cybersecurity, Artificial Intelligence, and IoT Security.
+I enjoy building secure and scalable software solutions while continuously expanding my knowledge through hands-on projects and research.

 ### Technical Skills